 The mineralized material from ENAMI and the small scale third-party miners has not been subject to any technical study, and is therefore not included by Wood in the Base Case or the PEA Case mine plan and economic analysis contained in the Technical Studies, apart from the toll treatment revenue which serves to reduce the processing and general and administrative unit cost.
-Since SRHI's acquisition in October 2017, MTV has purchased an average of 16,500 tonnes per month at a grade of 1.13% copper.
-Since SRHI's acquisition in October 2017, ENAMI has delivered an average of 4,300 tonnes per month of copper at a grade of 2.30%.
+Since SRHI's acquisition in October 2017, MTV has purchased an average of 16,000 tonnes of mineralized material per month at a copper grade of 1.14%.
+Since SRHI's acquisition in October 2017, ENAMI has delivered an average of 4,800 tonnes of mineralized material per month at a copper grade of 2.23%.

-Additional information about the Technical Studies can be found in the Company's press release dated November 2, 2018 which is available on SEDAR and the Company's website.
+Additional information about the Technical Studies can be found in the Company's press release dated November 2, 2018 and in the Technical Report which are both available on SEDAR and the Company's website.